mori creates functional and inspirational products for your everyday adventure. mori is a variant name of Moriel that means, “God is my teacher.”

 In 2015, Rachel met Mitzi online while reading up on social enterprises in Philippines.
 They started chatting and soon became friends as they shared their common dream to reduce poverty through fair employment and product value creation and innovation.
 They also shared about how sometimes it can be easy to feel anxious about not being able to provide jobs for the mothers, yet releasing the burden to God and trusting that His heart for the mothers is bigger than theirs caused the lives of mothers to change.

-Having failed in running social enterprise matcha5 (an online marketplace for disadvantaged artisans) for over a year, Rachel now join hands with Mitzi to work with youths, mothers, volunteers to increase demand and work for mothers in Philippines.
+Having run a social enterprise matcha5 (an online marketplace for disadvantaged artisans) for over a year previously, Rachel now join hands with Mitzi to work with youths, mothers, volunteers to increase demand and work for mothers in Philippines.

 Meet the Makers